 At the museum’s exit, a pop-up style gift shop is nearby to sell you a variety of Henson related merchandise but, sadly, nothing unique to the exhibit.

 Don’t worry though, a geolocation Snapchat filter and a flat replica of the iconic set from The Muppet Show’s opening number are available for you to capture memories of your visit.

-We highly recommend seeing this really great, interactive and modern exhibit if you can.
-The touring museum is currently being shown at the Albuquerque Museum until April 19, 2020.
+We highly recommend seeing this really great, interactive, and modern exhibit if you can.
+The touring museum’s next stop will be at The Henry Ford Museum beginning June 4, 2021.
 See the exhibit’s official website for more information on future stops.

 Be sure to take a look at all of the WanderDisney locations related to this post: